 Today, many women we speak to use DHEA supplements as a safer way to address low T. Unfortunately, in our experience, DHEA isn’t a good fix for the problem.
 DHEA has weak activity and is often metabolized into other hormones like estrogen.

 Natural Ways to Balance Testosterone for Women

 Note: If you use oral contraceptives, be aware they suppress testosterone and other hormones.

-1. If you suspect you have low T, avoid an extremely low fat diet.
-An overly restrictive, low fat diet is not good for overall health or hormone balance.
+1. If you suspect you have low T, avoid an extremely low-fat diet.
+An overly restrictive, low-fat diet is not good for overall health or hormone balance.
 Dietary fat is strongly linked to testosterone levels.
-Include healthy fats from avocado, pumpkin seeds, coconut oil, olive oil; and occasional grass-fed, organic meat in your diet to keep testosterone levels supported.
-Avoid extreme high protein diets as they tend to lower testosterone, too.
+Include healthy fats from avocado, pumpkin seeds, coconut oil, olive oil, and occasional grass-fed, organic meat in your diet to keep testosterone levels supported.
+Avoid extremely high protein diets as they tend to lower testosterone, too.

 2. Cut back on refined carbohydrates and sugar.
 These foods trigger insulin spikes and contribute to imbalanced testosterone.
 Research finds that as many as half of men with diabetes have low T. In contrast, women with insulin resistance tend to have excess testosterone!
 A first sign of too much sugar in the diet and imbalanced testosterone in women is acne around the chin area.
 Choose healthy, gentle carbs!